- Phone number

 While personality, anxiety, depression, and emotional trauma are areas of expertise, I am interested and experienced in working with people who want to engage in therapy to think about themselves more deeply, and to understand and relate to themselves better.
 As a psychologist, I am trained and experienced with a range of psychological models, though I mainly use psychoanalytic, existential-humanistic and compassion-focused models for therapy.

 Over the past decade, I have worked in the NHS and a range of mental health charities, as well as my private practice, which I operate from the Harley Street district of central London, and from Shoreditch in the City.
+Currently my practice is largely online.

 Quite often I work with people who are at a stage where they want to make sense of, and find meaning in their lives.
 This in itself can form the basis of valuable therapeutic aims.